gaganawhad/notes/books/the-rspec-book/notes.md

 _This chapter is written mostly to walk you through a BDD process and applying principles, techniques etc. that have been covered in the previous chapters of this book.
 Nothing new to note here_

+#### Chapter 10 - The Case for BDD &

+_This chapter spends time in looking into the history of traditional software projects, some analysis of why they fail, and gives some history and philosophy of agile software engineering._

+#### Chapter 11 - Writing Software That Matters

+- *Behavior Driven Development* is about implementing an application by describing its behavior from the perspective of its stakeholders.
+It started as a simple reframing of Test Driven Devlopment.
+It implies that there is more than one stakeholder.
+We don't just look at the world from the point of view of an end user or the person paying the bills but anyone with an interest in the project.

+- The philosophy of BDD - 'writing software that matters' means that we write software that has value to a stakeholder that is neither too little to solve the problem nor over-engineered, and that we can demonstrate that it works.
+It can be summed up in:
+        1. Enough is enough: Don't do anything less that whats needed to get started but don't do any more either.
+        2. Deliver stakeholder value: If you are doing something that isn't either delivering value to the stakeholder or increasing your ability to deliver value, stop doing it and do something else.
+        3. It's all behavior: Behavior is described at any level of granularity - application, module, class, unit etc.

+- A *Stakeholder* is anyone who cares about the project in question.
+The people whose problems we are trying to solve are called _core stakeholders_ and the people who are goin to help solve it are called _incidental stakeholders_.

+- From a BDD perspective, there is no such thing as 'non functional requirement', just a feature with an incidnetal stakeholder.

+- A 'feature' in BDD is more useful from the point of view of a stakeholder and a 'story' is more useful from th point of view of the team delivering the feature.
+In Cucumber stories are scenarios.

 #### Chapter 12 - Code Examples